Robin Bury Blog – Was 1916 A Good Thing

 So why 1916?
 Unlike the U.S.A. more than a century earlier, devolved government, albeit of a limited nature, was on the way Black South Africans had suffered centuries of brutal exploitation (if you doubt me, read Rian Malan’s My Traitor’s Heart, Malan being an establishment Boer), the Irish, well, were taught their experiences were even worser and worser but they weren’t remotely on the same scale.
 Oh yes, the famine when potatoes rotted year after year and if you are to believe Tim Pat Coogan and Irish-American historians, you would weep at the way THE ENGLISH set out to wipe out the paddies.
 Liam Kennedy, the Irish historian of Queen’s University, Belfast, tells it as it was, measure after measure were taken to relieve the natural disaster, while Irish Catholic merchants exported grain year after year and grew rich.

 What were the consequences of 1916?

 • Partition.
-The division of Ireland was probably avoidable had peaceful constitutional methods been followed, as argued by John Bruton.
+The division of Ireland was copperfastened.

 • The loss of about 6,000 lives in 1916 plus the civil war that followed.

-• The formation of a suffocating and inward looking Ireland.
+• The formation of an exclusive, narrow and inward looking Ireland.

 • A major exodus of the Protestant community,

 • No welfare state with free health and secondary/university education as enjoyed by our northern neighbours.
 Our health care is in decline to-day with limited funding.

 • Huge amounts of money wasted in promoting a language no one wanted to speak and very few can speak.

 The historian Tom Garvin summed up what motivated Sinn Fein and the IRA to fight British soldiers, Irish policemen and their own civilians to achieve separation.